-Scoring Criteria 1 - Use of Donated or Conveyed Government-owned or Other Properties - 5 Points (Variable)
+1. Scoring Criterion-1 - Use of Donated or Conveyed Government-owned or Other Properties - 5 Points (Variable)

-The financing of housing using land or units donated or conveyed by the federal government or any agency or instrumentality thereof, or a significant proportion of land or units donated or land or units conveyed by any other party for an amount significantly below the Fair Market Value (FMV) of the property, which reduces the costs of financing such housing.
+The financing of housing using land or units donated or conveyed by the federal government or any agency or instrumentality thereof, or a significant proportion of land or units donated, or land or units conveyed by any other party for an amount significantly below the Fair Market Value (FMV) of the property, which reduces the costs of financing such housing.

-Donated means to convey land or units for a negligible amount, most often one dollar, which may be accompanied by the modest expenses related to the conveyance of the property for use by the project.
+An appraisal is required to validate the FMV of the property and must specify an "as of" valuation date that is typically within six months of the fully executed acquisition agreement.
+At the discretion of the Bank, an assessed value may be accepted.
+"Donated" means to convey land or units for a negligible amount, most often one dollar, which may be accompanied by the modest expenses related to the conveyance of the property for use by the project.
 Long term leases of 15 years or more with a nominal annual rent payment of no more than \$100 annually would qualify as donated.
 "Significant proportion" of units or land donated means a minimum of 20 percent (or more) of the units or land area.